99robots/wpsite-post-status-notifications/readme.txt

 == Installation ==

-You can install the Gabfire Widget Pack from your WordPress Dashboard or manually via FTP.
+You can install the WPsite Post Status Notifications plugin from your WordPress Dashboard or manually via FTP.

 = From WordPress Dashboard =
 Similar to all other plugins, follow these instructions:

 * Navigate to 'Plugins -> Add New' from your WordPress dashboard.
-* Search for `Post Status Notifications` and install it.
+* Search for `WPsite Post Status Notifications` and install it.
 * Activate the plugin from Plugins menu.
 * Configure the plugin's options from Post Status Notifications tab in your WP Admin.